PranavBhattarai/Root-Android/README.md

 # Root-Android

 How to root android phones?
-This repo is all about how do I do it.
+This repo is all about how do I do it on my phone _(Oneplus 5)_.

 Some important sites which are important for ROM Flashers: